fjoe88/hugo_blog/content/post/2021-08-19-python-sql-using-python-context-managers-sqlite3-python-contextlib-module-can-offer-some-help.en.md

 ```

-Instead of using `sqlite3.connect` let's use `contextlib.closing` to generate our context-manager.
+Instead of using `sqlite3.connect` now let's use `contextlib.closing` to generate our context-manager.

 ```python